Sometimes, less is more.

 by Doug Wright

-First performed by legendary Broadway actor Jefferson Mays, Doug Wright’s astounding I Am My Own Wife first opened in 2003 and won just about every major theatrical prize possible.
-It’s the story of real world German antiquarian Charlotte Von Mahlsdorf, a transgender woman who lived through the Nazi regime in wartime Germany, before running a museum that became a meeting place for the gay community of East Berlin.
-The actor must take on a whopping forty-odd characters, often portraying them in conversation, so get your vocal warm-ups on point – you’re going to need to be flexible!
+First performed by legendary Broadway actor Jefferson Mays, Doug Wright’s astounding I Am My Own Wife opened in 2003 and won just about every major theatrical prize possible.
+It’s the story of real-world German antiquarian Charlotte Von Mahlsdorf, a transgender woman who lived through the Nazi regime in wartime Germany before running a museum that became a meeting place for the gay community of East Berlin.
+The actor must take on a whopping forty-odd characters, often portraying them in conversation, so get your vocal warm-ups on point: you’re going to need to be flexible!